EuphoricPenguin/MUC/README.md

 `!help` will send a DM explaining this information in a concise manner.

 If you wish to run it youself, you must first install Node.JS.
-Download and unzip the repo, and edit the *config.json* file with your bot's token.
+Download and unzip the repo, and edit the *.env* file with your bot's token.
 Then run `npm install` and finally `node index.js`.
 You should see a message confrming the bot has logged in.